-- 4. Define a ChatWindow class with a constructor that expects no parameters.
-At this step, just write the code to create the GUI interface.
-You should test this by running it as if it was an independent program. - 5.
-Next, add a textEntered method that simply displays anything typed into the text field at the bottom of the ChatWindow in its text area. - 6.
+- 4. First, define a private method within the IMControl class that will take a screen name as a parameter and return the normalized version of the name.
+You already wrote the code to do this last week.
+Placing it in a private method will enable you to use the code repeatedly without actually repeating it. - 5.
+Define a ChatWindow class with nothing but a constructor that expects no parameters.
+At this step, just write the code to create the desired GUI interface.
+You should test this by running it as if it was an independent program. - 6.
+Next, add a textEntered method that simply displays anything typed into the text field at the bottom of the ChatWindow in its text area. - 7.
 Now add parameters to the constructor for the screen names of the sender and recipient of the messages in the window.
 Modify the invocation of createWindow in the constructor so that the recipient's name will be displayed in the title bar (just pass the title as a third parameter to createWindow) and modify textEntered so that it places the sender's name before each message it displays.
 You should still be able to test this as if it was a single class program.
-After you select "new ChatWindow(...)" from BlueJ's menu it will let you type in parameter values for it to use.
-Just type in two names in quotes.

-Modify IMControl to create and remember ChatWindows

-- 7. Modify your IMControl class by removing the message text field and the "Send" button.
-(At this point, it will be temporarily impossible to send messages using your program.
-You will fix that once you have implemented the ability to manage multiple ChatWindows.) - 8.
-Add a "Start Conversation" button to the IMControl window.
-Add code to create a new ChatWindow when this button is pressed. - 9.
-Create a HashMap for ChatWindows when a user logs in successfully, and save it in an instance variable.
-Add code to use the HashMap to keep track of the windows created when the "Start Conversation" button is pressed.
-Add an instruction to get the window associated with the screen name selected in your buddy menu each time "Start Converstation" is pressed.
-If the get method finds a matching ChatWindow in the HashMap, just make it visible.
-If the get method returns null, create a new window and put the window and its screen name into the HashMap.
+After you select "new ChatWindow( ... )" from BlueJ's menu it will let you type in parameter values for it to use.
+Just type in two names in quotes. - 8.
+Modify your IMControl class by removing the message text field and the "Send" button.
+Replace them with a "Start Conversation" button.
+Add code to create a new ChatWindow when this button is pressed.
+At this point, it won't be possible to send messages using your program.
+You will fix that once you have implemented the ability to manage multiple ChatWindows. - 9.
+Add the code to keep track of the windows created by pressing the "Send" button.
+Create a HashMap for ChatWindows in your IMControl constructor.
+Add code to try to get the window associated with the screen name selected in your buddy menu each time "Start Converstation" is pressed.
+If a ChatWindow is found in the HashMap, just make it visible.
+Otherwise, create a new window and add it to the Hash-Map.
+Make sure to use normalized screen names.